standard-for-public-code/standard-for-public-code/GOVERNANCE.md

 Every steering team member has 1 vote.
 All votes are recorded publicly.

-Many of the day-to-day project maintenance tasks can be done by a lazy consensus model.
+Many of the day-to-day project maintenance tasks can be done with the consent decision-making process.
 But the following items **must** be called to vote:

 - Adding a team member (simple majority)